blog

 Complete an Aesthetic Injection Training Program

-Unlike traditional nursing roles, aesthetic nursing is not covered extensively in nursing school.
-This means specialized training is essential before you can safely perform injections.
+Aesthetic nursing is not covered in nursing school.
+Specialized training is essential for safe injections.

-At APT Injection Training, we provide hands-on training programs for healthcare professionals looking to learn the fundamentals of neurotoxins, dermal fillers, and regenerative aesthetic treatments like PRP, Sculptra, and Radiesse.
+At APT Injection Training, we offer hands-on programs.
+They cover neurotoxins, dermal fillers, and regenerative treatments like PRP and Sculptra.

 Seek Mentorship and Continuing Education